College of William & Mary: Academics

 The College of William & Mary is a medium-sized, highly residential, public research university.
 The focal point of the university is its four-year, full-time undergraduate program which constitutes most of the institution's enrollment.
-The college has a strong undergraduate arts & sciences focus, with a select number of graduate programs in diverse fields ranging from American colonial history to marine science.
-The college offers four academic programs in its Washington, DC office, an undergraduate joint degree program in engineering with Columbia University, as well as a liberal arts joint degree program with the University of St Andrews in Scotland.
+The college has a strong undergraduate arts & sciences focus, with many graduate programs in diverse fields ranging from American colonial history to marine science.
+The university offers multiple academic programs through its center in the District of Columbia: an undergraduate joint degree program in engineering with Columbia University, as well as a liberal arts joint degree program with the University of St Andrews in Scotland.

 The graduate programs are dominant in STEM fields and the university has a high level of research activity.
 For the 2016–17 academic year, 1,591 undergraduate, 652 masters, and 293 doctoral degrees were conferred.
 William & Mary is accredited by the Southern Association of Colleges and Schools.